Daeen/Seg4DGaussian/README.md

 ## News

 - 2024/11/24: We released the [website](https://yunjinli.github.io/project-sadg/) for SADG
 - 2024/11/23: We plan to release the rest of the source code and also the Mask-Benchmarks later.
+If you would like to compare your method against SADG now, please contact the first author via email (yunjin.li@tum.de).

 ## Introduction